The 2018 Farside Football Pool

 New to the Pool?

 You can read a Description of the Pool including some rules and stuff.
-This is most useful if you are new to the Farside or if it’s raining outside and it’s Houston at Indianapolis!
+This is most useful if you are new to the Farside or if it’s raining outside and it’s Buffalo at Baltimore!

 on the tube and you’re really bored.